 Currently, we have a network of 40 properties across the country and are part of the global organisation Hostelling International (HI) – a network of over 3,000 unique places to stay in more than 70 countries.

 Over a hundred years ago, the origins of the global youth hostel movement were founded in rural Germany, when schoolteacher Richard Schirrmann took some students on an excursion to the countryside.
 The first permanent hostel (which is still operating today, at Altena Castle) was established soon after, in 1912.

-Hostelling arrived in Australia in 1939 when the first youth hostel was established at Warrandyte in Victoria, and it wasn’t long before budget accommodation was being provided across the country to bring young people together in the great outdoors.
-Over the decades hostels began springing up in the city as well as the bush, but YHA never lost sight of Schirrmann’s philosophy of education and friendship.
+In 1932, the global network of not-for-profit youth hostel associations, Hostelling International (HI), was formed.
+Momentum grew, and the first YHA hostel in Australia opened in 1939 in Warrandyte, Victoria.
+It wasn’t long before budget accommodation was being provided across the country to bring young people together in the great outdoors.
+Over the decades hostels began springing up in the city as well as the bush transforming humble beginnings into Australia’s largest, most loved accommodation network for independent travellers.

 Today, YHA Australia provides a variety of accommodation options to students, digital nomads, work & holiday makers, families and the young at heart - anyone with a spirit of adventure - to keep exploring and sharing the joy of travel with a like-minded community.

 YHA Ltd, trading as YHA Australia, is not-for-profit that has a Board of Directors and holds an Annual General Meeting.
 The Board is the governing body of the organisation and is made up of ordinary members usually serving for three-year terms.